 Rosslyn, on Fairfax Drive between Fort Myer Drive and North Lynn Street

 The project will occur in two stages.
-The first stage is the “tactical” pilot closure of the slip lane, meaning the County will use lost-cost, temporary materials to close the slip lane from traffic.
-This is scheduled to occur by the end of July 2019, weather permitting.
+The first stage is the “tactical” pilot closure of the slip lane, which occurred in July 2019.
+The County used lost-cost, temporary materials to close the slip lane from traffic.

 The blocked off space will be reallocated as park space, furnished with tables, chairs, and local art work.
 The County encourages members of the community to use this new open space for daily activity.

 The second stage of the project will be the design and build-out of an expanded Dark Star Park.
 This will extend the greenspace and sidewalks into the unutilized street space.
 This stage is currently at a 15% level of design.

 Concept planning for the design and build-out of an expanded Dark Star Park was initiated under the Core of Rosslyn Transportation Study.